nktnet1/webview-kiosk/README.md

 a simpler alternative to Enterprise Mobility Management (EMM) or Mobile Device Management (MDM) systems.

-> [!NOTE]
-> From v0.15.7, the package name for all installation sources except the Google Play
-> Store has changed from `com.nktnet.webview_kiosk` to `uk.nktnet.webviewkiosk`.

 ## Key Features

 - **Lock Task Mode (Pin):** prevent users from opening other apps or accessing the